 Multidisciplinary Treatment for Skull Base Disease

-The Skull Base Center at Baylor University Medical Center at Dallas is one of the few places in Texas that offers comprehensive treatment for the large variety of often complex conditions and tumors in and around the various compartments of the skull base.
+The Skull Base Center at Baylor University Medical Center is one of the few places in Texas that offers comprehensive treatment for the large variety of often complex conditions and tumors in and around the various compartments of the skull base.

 Priorities of the Skull Base Center:

 - Cure or control of the disease

 - Preservation of function

 A commitment to minimally invasive surgery has allowed the creation of surgical techniques that help achieve the goals of preserving function and maximizing the quality of life for patients.